tarwn/lessthandot-hugo/blogs/content/posts/2013-04-20-missing-index-suggestion-duplicate-index.md

 ID: 2069
 excerpt: |
   Missing index suggestion – Duplicate Index
   The missing index feature while tuning or checking estimated and actual plans is very helpful.
 Something that is key in that sentence is the word, helpful.
-Don’t run out and simply create all of them.
+Don't run out and simply create all of them.
 Make&hellip;
 url: /index.php/datamgmt/dbadmin/missing-index-suggestion-duplicate-index/
 views:
   - 21330